StevenLiuWen/ano_pred_cvpr2018/README.md

 ## 4. Training from scratch (here we use ped2 and avenue datasets for examples)
-* Download the pretrained FlowNet at first and see above mentioned step 3.1
+* Download the pretrained FlowNet at first and see above-mentioned step 3.1
 * Set hyper-parameters
 The default hyper-parameters, such as $\lambda_{init}$, $\lambda_{gd}$, $\lambda_{op}$, $\lambda_{adv}$ and the learning rate of G, as well as D, are all initialized in **training_hyper_params/hyper_params.ini**.
 * Running script (as ped2 or avenue for instances) and cd into **Codes** folder at first.